Backchannel Leaks on Strict Content-Security Policy

 Background

-I recently had a discussion on how CSP can secure web-applications against backchannel leaks.
-The concept sounded reasonable from the first sight; CSP is designed to block unauthorized content from loading, which generically blocks XSS attacks, unsafe loading of remote JavaScript (and various resources and contents) from unauthorized origins.
+I recently discussed how CSP can secure web applications against backchannel leaks.
+The concept sounded reasonable at first sight; CSP is designed to block unauthorized content from loading, which generically blocks XSS attacks and unsafe loading of remote JavaScript (and various resources and contents) from unauthorized origins.

-This discussion led me to conduct research on methods for issuing backchannel communications with non-permitted hosts.
+This discussion led me to research methods for issuing backchannel communications with non-permitted hosts.

 Research